eliakindelrosario/Summer_2017/README.md

 `source ~/where/virtualenv/will/be/located/projectenv/bin/activate`

 You should now be inside the virtual environment.
-Inside the virtual environment, install the dependencies and clone the application.
+Inside the virtual environment, clone the application and install the dependencies.
 ```
+$ git clone https://github.com/eliakindelrosario/Summer_2017.git
 $ sudo pip install -r requirements.txt
-$ git clone https://github.com/eliakindelrosario/Summer_2017.git
 ```
 Finally, run the application
 `$ python app.py`